jnweiger/inkscape-round-corners/README.md

 All other files are not needed (but harmless).
 With inkscape 1.0.1 you can e.g. unpack the entire zip as a subfolder into your extensions folder.

-Then restart inkscape, and look for Extensions -> Modify Path -> Rounded Corners
+Then restart inkscape and look for Extensions -> Modify Path -> Rounded Corners